Home | Surname List | Bucher / Beecher Research Site

 Note: Jacob's mother, Mary Ann Albrecht, was buried at Pequea Church, which is also near Bangor Episcopal Church in Churchtown.
 From other records we know the family was living in this area when Jacob was born.

-• Census, 1820, Earl Township, Lancaster County, Pennsylvania, USA.
-7 In Earl Township in the 1820 Census was listed Jacob Becar with this household:
+3. Census in 1820 in Earl Twp., Lancaster, PA.
+14 In Earl Township in the 1820 Census was listed Jacob Becar with this household:

 Males (born)